 High-quality food and drink, breakouts and side activities that connect you with other like-minded individuals, and a community that’s welcoming and endlessly inspirational, there’s little to dislike!

-We at Grow Ensemble are big fans of this event, and you can read (or hear) more about our experience with the 2019 retreat in Los Angeles, here.
+We at Grow Ensemble are big fans of this event.
+You can even read (or hear) more about our experience with the 2019 B Corp Champions Retreat in Los Angeles.

 Given its distance into the future, specifics of time and place have yet to be released.